WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

   Total cost:         € 3,97
 ```

-There are several ways of communicating with the chip, once deployed.
+There are several ways of communicating with the microcontroller, once deployed.

 - Option 1) Via serial communication using the USB-connection.
 - Option 2) Via Wi-Fi.